TED ART for those with thyroid eye disease

 • Join the TED Community Organization TED ART* monthly get-togethers.

-This program is available at no cost to participants through a grant from @HorizonTherapeutics.
+This program is available at no cost to participants through a grant

 PREVENT BLINDNESS OFFERS TED ART THERAPY